Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Appendix A: Efficient estimator of the PLOT estimand

-Now, for both estimands we can choose $\varphi$ equal to their EIF under the nonparametric model, which we can further simplify according to $A\indep L$.
-Then it is easy to verify that $h^*(L)=0$ in both cases, which means that our chosen influence function $\varphi$ was already the efficient influence function under this semiparametric model.
+Now, upon choosing $\varphi$ equal to the EIF under $\mathcal{P}$, which can be further simplified according to $A\indep L$, makes it is easy to verify that $h^*(L)=0$.
+Consequently, the chosen influence function $\varphi$ was already the efficient influence function under this semiparametric model. \end{proof} Consequently, the estimator